readium/readium-lcp-server/README.md

 - "database": the URI formatted connection string to the database, `sqlite3://file:frontend.sqlite?cache=shared&mode=rwc` by default
 - "master_repository": repository where the uploaded EPUB files are stored before encryption.
 - "encrypted_repository": repository where the encrypted EPUB files are stored after upload.
 The LCP server must have access to the path declared here; it will move each encrypted file to its storage folder on notification of encryption from the Frontend Server.
-- "directory": the directory containing the client app; by default $GOPATH/src/github.com/readium/readium-lcp-server/frontend/manage.
+- "directory": the directory containing the client web app; by default $GOPATH/src/github.com/readium/readium-lcp-server/frontend/manage.
 - "provider_uri": provider uri, which will be inserted in all licenses produced via this test frontend.
 - "right_print": allowed number of printed pages, which will be inserted in all licenses produced via this test frontend.
 - "right_copy": allowed number of copied characters, which will be inserted in all licenses produced via this test frontend.